vuejs/vue-cli/docs/build.md

 })
 ```

-And then just run `vue build index.js` and go to `http://localhost:4000`
+And then run `vue build index.js` and go to `http://localhost:4000`

 To build for production (minimized and optimized):